Preprod-Labs/DIY-Unsupervised-OutlierDetection/README.md

 8.	**Web Application:** This code snippet creates a web app using Streamlit to train, evaluate, and predict fraudulent credit card using three different unsupervised learning models: IsolationForest, LocalOutlierFactor, and OneClassSVM. [`app.py`]

 ## Steps to Run

+P.S: As per your installation choices, the username and password for the databases can be set or disabled , hence ensure you have set / disabled passwords as per the requirement of this DIY

 1. **Ensure the databases (MongoDB, PostgreSQL) are running:**

     - **PostgreSQL Setup Using pgAdmin:**